Oph123/Executioner/README.md

 ```
 python uncertainator group [--suffix TEXT] DIRECTORY INJECTION_COUNT
 ```
-Th/is will find all pddl domains and problems in the given directory and inject the requested amount of predicates.
+This will find all pddl domains and problems in the given directory and inject the requested amount of predicates.

 ### Executioner-main
 This is the main testing script.
 It is responsible for running all agents with all domains and problems in their respective folders, and exporting the results to CSV format. <br>
 In order to run the script properly, the agents must be placed in the `agents` directory, and the domains and problems must br organized in subfolders of the `domains` directory.
-The script will iterate over all dom
+The script will iterate over all domains in the `domains` folder and all agents in the `agents` folder, running every agent with every domain.